 My son has been in Pre-K at PS 38 since September and he LOVES it.
 The teachers are wonderful.
 The children seemed to feel at home from day 1.
 There are many affordable after school programs on offer even for the pre-k kids.
 There seems to be a good balance of play based learning as well as skill based and the lego room is wonderful.
 I cannot speak yet as regarding administration or other aspects of the school but so far we are very happy with PS 38.

 Ps 38 The Pacific is a public elementary school in New York.
 The principal of Ps 38 The Pacific is MS. YOLANDA RAMIREZ, whose e-mail is firstname.lastname@example.org.
-575 students go to Ps 38 The Pacific and identify as Asian/Pacific Islander; Black, non-Hispanic; and Hispanic.
-13% of the Ps 38 The Pacific students are "limited in English proficiency."
-75% of the 575 students here have subsidized lunches.
-The ratio of students to teachers at Ps 38 The Pacific is 15:1.
+575 children attend Ps 38 The Pacific and are mostly Asian/Pacific Islander; Black, non-Hispanic; and Hispanic.
+13% of the Ps 38 The Pacific students have "limited English proficiency."
+75% of the 575 students here get reduced lunch prices.
+The student to teacher ratio at Ps 38 The Pacific is 15:1.
 Ps 369 Coy L Cox School is one of the nearest elementary schools.

 - Ceramics sculpture